-An apicoectomy is a minor surgical procedure in which the chronic infection and the tip of the tooth’s root is removed (apico apex or end; ectomy removal) and sealed.
+An apicoectomy is a minor surgical procedure in which the chronic infection and the tip of the tooth’s root is removed and sealed.
 This procedure is commonly performed by an endodontist.

 Apicoectomy: An Overview